-Mike is one of the best storytellers in the United States, and has the hardware to prove it.
-His 8 individual National Edward R. Murrow Awards rival any local news reporter in the country.
+Mike is one of the best storytellers in the United States and has the hardware to prove it.
+His eight individual National Edward R. Murrow Awards rival any local news reporter in the country.

-He’s among the most honored broadcast journalists in Califonria with a total of 14 Emmys, including 6 Best Writing awards, and more than 100 other national, state, regional, and local awards.
-Mike Sugerman brings his unique perspective to CBS 5 after two decades at KCBS Radio, where he still reports on a weekly basis.
+He’s among the most honored broadcast journalists in California with a total of 17 Emmys, including six Best Writing awards, and more than 100 other national, state, regional, and local awards.
+He started at KPIX 5 in 1994 after a decade at KCBS radio, where he still reports a special feature, About the Bay, every Monday.

 You name it, Mike has covered it.
 He was assigned to cover the Nixon impeachment trial for his college radio station, but Nixon resigned hours before Mike made it to Washington.
 He’s been to three national political conventions, six World Series, and a Super Bowl.
 His first television appearance was on the Dating Game as a college freshman (he won!!)

 Mike graduated college with a B.A. in political science from UCLA and later earned a Masters Degree, also in Political Science, from San Jose State.
 Later, he attended the University of Chicago for post-graduate study.
 In 2006, Mike, a fledgling guitarist, put together the Eyewitness Blues Band with other broadcast journalists who could actually play musical instruments.
 Remarkably, people seem to like them and they play on a regular basis.

 He was born in Chicago, and grew up in Los Angeles, though he gave up on the Dodgers when he moved to the Bay Area in 1979 (and is now a loyal Giants fan).
 He lives in San Francisco with his wife Janice Wright (a KCBS reporter), and has two grown sons, Max and Will.